reactive-python/reactpy/docs/source/core-concepts.rst

 Server Extension Usage
 ......................

-The implementation registers hooks into the application to server the model once run:
+The implementation registers hooks into the application to serve the model once run:

 .. code-block:: python